 York is a compact city loved by retirees, students and many in between.
-While Yorkshire’s vast and varied countryside is on your doorstep, it’s also earmarked as Britain’s first ‘gigabit’ city thanks to new superfast broadband trials.
+While Yorkshire’s vast and varied countryside is on your doorstep, it also lays claim to being Britain’s first ‘gigabit’ city thanks to new superfast broadband.

-It’s been named as the UK’s most beautiful city by the Daily Mail while The Times put Clementhorpe – a suburb of York – within the top 10 coolest places to live in the UK.
+It’s also been named as the UK’s most beautiful city by the Daily Mail, while The Sunday Times voted it the Best Place to Live in the UK in 2018.

 At its heart, York’s an ancient city that was established by Viking and Roman settlers.
-It went on to develop around the York Minster, a fine gothic cathedral built within the city walls.
-So architecture and heritage is not in short supply.
+It went on to develop around the York Minster, a fine Gothic cathedral built within the city walls.
+So architecture and heritage are not in short supply.

-Residents will benefit from vibrant calendar of cultural event, including at York Racecourse, and millions of pounds of investment in the city’s buildings and infrastructure.
+Residents will benefit from a vibrant calendar of cultural events, including at York Racecourse, and millions of pounds of investment in the city’s buildings and infrastructure.

-Although it has no shortage of nightlife for students, being a renowned university city, there’s bars, restaurants and clubs to suit all ages.
+Although it has no shortage of nightlife for students, being a renowned university city, there are bars, restaurants and clubs to suit all ages.

 Where to start your property search

-Thanks to the number of new-build developments, grand villas and traditional terraces in and around York, there’s a lot of different property types to choose from.
+Thanks to the number of new-build developments, grand villas and traditional terraces in and around York, there is a lot of different property types to choose from.

 At £273,000, the average house price in York is close to the national average.
 But prices vary according to what part of the city you’re looking to settle in.